In personal development, few things are as important as writing down your thought work.

 That said, over the years, I’ve continued to use journaling and my Mindset Journal as a way to rewire my mindset and get the results I want in life.

-A Mindset Journal isn’t just something that’s good for your career, this is also good for the seasons in life where you want to rest more, have more time, or transform into any next version of you (example: I use a Mindset Journal as I transition into the next phase of being a wife and staying home more with family life).
+A Mindset Journal isn’t just something that’s good for your career, this is also good for the seasons in life where you want to rest more, have more time, or transform into any next version of you.

-With over a decade of experience journaling, I’ve used a Mindset Journal to bring awareness to my thoughts, to change them, and ultimately to change the results in my life (like paying off $206k of debt, building a business, and also meeting my now fiance, Steve).
-What I know for sure: Mindset Journaling works if you do the work.
+With over a decade of experience journaling, I’ve used a Mindset Journal to bring awareness to my thoughts, to change them, and ultimately to change the results in my life (like reducing anxiety, dropping the mom guilt, navigating tantrums, enjoying motherhood, and more).
+What I know for sure: Mindset Journaling works.

 How To Use The Mindset Journal